TomasHubelbauer/qr-channel/README.md

 GitHub issues are closed, use a pull request to start discussion about a patch or email me at tomas@hubelbauer.net.

+The PR will be type checked before it can be merged.
+This is a JavaScript project which uses JSDoc through TypeScript.

+- [ ] Finalize PR blocking using Azure Pipelines

 ### Roadmap

 Also see the `TODO` comments in the source code and MarkDown checkboxen in the other MarkDown files.